 Description of sample Sample cut from the back side of the coffee filter (Fig. 3).
-Alloy Al Alloy Technology Annealed after (hot) rolling Lab number of sample Sample location HE-Arc CR, Neuchâtel, Neuchâtel Responsible institution HE-Arc CR, Neuchâtel, Neuchâtel Date and aim of sampling 2017, the EtICAL project (a study of corrosion forms of aluminium alloys) Complementary information A second sample was taken and gave similar results.
+Alloy Al Alloy Technology Annealed after (hot) rolling Lab number of sample None HE-Arc CR, Neuchâtel, Neuchâtel Sample location Responsible institution HE-Arc CR, Neuchâtel, Neuchâtel Date and aim of sampling 2017, EtICAL project (Study of corrosion forms of aluminium alloys in Swiss collections) Complementary information A second sample was taken and gave similar results.
 Analyses performed: Metallography, SEM/EDS.
 The metal is a relatively pure aluminium alloy with numerous elongated inclusions (Fig. 6).
 From their chemical composition they can be interpreted as Al3Fe intermetallic compounds (Fig. 7).
 Inter- and transgranular corrosion has